This post may contain affiliate links.

 I tested this recipe upwards of 12 times and throughout the process I came to a few conclusions.
 For starters, you can’t just add chopped strawberries to a pound cake batter and hope that it will be bursting with flavor.

-Strawberries are good, but they aren’t that powerful.
-To achieve a truly impressive strawberry pound cake you need to start with fresh strawberries and cook them down into a jam.
-The no-pectin strawberry jam then becomes three different layers of strawberry in the cake.
+- First, to achieve a truly impressive strawberry pound cake, you need to start with fresh strawberries and cook them down into a jam.
+The no-pectin strawberry jam then is layered into the cake batter for intense flavor.

-Third, a low oven is key to baking a dense yet tender and moist cake.
+- Third, a lower oven temperature is key to baking a dense yet tender and moist cake.
 Too hot and the edges will burn before the center has time to bake through.

-And finally, there are a lot of thoughts out there on whether or not a pound cake should have leaveners in them.
+- And finally, there are a lot of thoughts out there on whether or not a pound cake should have leaveners in them.
 I’m in the “yes” camp on that.
-A bit of baking soda opens up the crumb a bit and makes the perfect pound cake.
+A bit of baking powder creates the perfect light yet dense texture.

 - Freeze dried strawberries: if you plan on making the strawberry glaze then you’ll need a bag of freeze dried strawberries which you’ll grind into a powder.
 I also like to dust some over the top of the cake.